 Do you always copyright your songs before promoting them and do you always obtain a certificate or proof of posting, before sending out your demos?
 No bluffing now!
-I see - just as I thought - like me, you think lightning never strikes you.
-Well, recently it struck a guy we know, and it has not turned out to be the most pleasant of experiences.
+I see - just as I thought - like me, you think lightning never strikes you - it always clobbers the other guy.
+Well, recently it struck a guy we know, and let me tell you, it has not turned out to be the most pleasant of experiences.

-John writes prolifically.
-Most of what he writes gets discarded, but what survives is generally very good, and he has had some near misses.
-He does not have a current publishing agreement so when it comes to promotion he is on his own.
-When it comes to protecting his copyright, he is also on his own.
-Usually, gets around to it - eventually.
-John often saves his songs for a while, and then sends a batch of them to himself using the trusty old registered envelope, but usually weeks, if not months, after writing the material.
-It is an amateur method, used by countless generations of songwriters.
+John (that's as good a name as any) writes prolifically.
+Obviously, most of what he writes gets discarded, but what survives is generally very good, and John has had some near misses.
+He does not, however, have a current publishing agreement so when it comes to promotion, he is on his own.
+Of course, when it comes to protecting his copyright, he is also on his own, but usually, he gets around to it - eventually.

+What I mean by "eventually" is that John often saves his songs for a while, and then sends a batch of them to himself using the trusty old registered envelope, but usually, weeks if not months after writing the material.
+It is an amateur method - admittedly used by countless generations of songwriters.

-Some time back, John penned quite a clever piece, and duly posted it out to all and sundry.
-There was a flutter of interest from one or two of the contacts and no reply from the others.
-Some months went by and then one day John's sister heard part of his song on an album by a singer to whose management John was certain he had sent the demo.
+Anyway, some time back, John penned quite a clever piece, and duly posted it out to all and sundry.
+There was a flutter of interest from one or two of the contacts and no reply from the others - in other words, par for the course.
+Some months went by and then one day, John's sister heard part of his song on an album by a singer to whose management John was certain he had sent the demo.
 Needless to say, his name was not the one credited on the record, and so John sent the whole package to us.
-The similarity was significant, but amounted to less than a third of the new song.
+Now, the similarity was significant, but amounted to less than a third of the new song.

-John had indeed copyrighted the tune in question, but the date on his envelope happened to be some days after the album had been released, even though John was not aware of that album for several weeks.
-Anyway, he knew he had demoed the song six months before getting around to copyrighting it.
-The killer was that although he knew he had posted it to the singer's management company, he had no proof of posting, nor any reply from the firm acknowledging its receipt.
+John had indeed copyrighted the tune in question, but when we looked at it, the date on his envelope just happened to be some days after the album had been released, even though John was not aware of that album for several weeks, and anyway, knew he had demoed the song six months before getting around to copyrighting it.
+And the killer was that although he knew he had posted it to the singer's management company, he had no proof of posting, nor any reply from the firm acknowledging its receipt.

 Naturally, he phoned the people in question, but they had no recollection of his song, and needless to say, were not terribly interested in listening to his complaint anyway.
-It was not totally hopeless, however.
-A musician who worked on the backing to the demo did recall recording it, but could not pinpoint when, and he also admitted that he never got to hear the full vocal.
-And while John's sister recalled hearing the song long before she heard the album, she also could not pinpoint the date.
+It is not totally hopeless.
+A musician who worked on the backing to the demo does recall recording it, but cannot really pinpoint when, and in any event, he admits that he never got to hear the full vocal.
+And while John's sister recalls hearing the song long before she heard the album, she also cannot pinpoint the date.